Melbourne University Agricultural & Food Sciences Society (AFSS)

 BAG (Bovine Appreciation Group)

 The Bovine Appreciation Group or BAG as it is affectionately known is for students who have an interest in cattle and rural practice.
-BAG organises a number of events each year – the main event is Cattle Dinner in Semester 2.
-This is a chance to hear more about life as a cattle vet and make connections in the industry over a 3 course meal with cattle veterinarians from across Victoria attending.
-Other events that are run throughout the year include lunch time talks, movie nights, and an end of exams B&S (Bloats n Staggers) party.
+BAG organises two main events each year – the end of exams B&S is a chance for students to get together and have a great time over a BBQ and get involved in competitions throughout the night including the iron gut.
+The Cattle Dinner in semester two is a chance to hear more about life as a cattle vet and make connections in the industry over a 3 course meal with cattle veterinarians from across Victoria attending.

 BAG has a Facebook group where members can discuss all things bovine.
 Make sure you join us for what will be a fantastic year!